 # Non-Compete Agreements Banned in 5 States, Restricted in 12 More: Your 2026 Worker Mobility Rights Guide

-> **Quick answer:** Five states fully ban non-compete agreements for employees in 2026 — California, Minnesota, North Dakota, Oklahoma, and Wyoming.
-Another twelve states ban them for workers below set salary floors.
+> **Quick answer:** Five states fully ban non-compete agreements in 2026 — California, Minnesota, North Dakota, Oklahoma, and Wyoming.
+Another twelve states ban them for workers below specific salary floors.
 The FTC's nationwide ban was permanently killed and formally removed from federal law in February 2026.
-Whether your non-compete is enforceable depends entirely on where you work, what you earn, and specific terms in your contract — factors you can check right now without a lawyer.
+Whether your non-compete is enforceable depends on your state, your income, and contract terms you can check right now.
+Millions of workers sitting on "iron-clad" agreements are actually protected — and don't know it.

-The non-compete you signed might already be legally worthless — and your employer is betting you don't know that.
+The non-compete you signed might already be legally worthless.
+And your employer is counting on you not knowing that.

-With AI-driven layoffs pushing hundreds of thousands of workers into job markets they never planned to re-enter, non-compete agreements have become a quiet crisis.
-Workers who signed broad restrictions during different economic conditions are now discovering those clauses stand between them and their next paycheck.
-The problem: most employees assume non-competes are iron-clad contracts.
-In a growing number of states, they are not — and in many more, they are only enforceable for higher earners.
-This guide cuts through the legal noise and tells you exactly where your agreement stands, what your employer can actually do, and how to protect your career mobility in 2026.
+An estimated 30 million American workers — nearly one in five — are currently bound by non-compete clauses.
+With AI-driven layoffs pushing hundreds of thousands into job markets they never planned to re-enter, these agreements have become a quiet crisis.
+Workers who signed broad restrictions years ago under different economic conditions are discovering those clauses now stand between them and their next paycheck.
+The problem: most assume non-competes are iron-clad.
+In a growing number of states, they

 Related Quizzes